Robb-Fr/f5-agility-labs-cert/docs/class21/modules/module2.rst

   platforms).
 This sets it apart from its historical ancestor Apache.
 - Security: NGINX comes with many security features as you could see in this part.
-The most powerful one probably is implementing HTTPS and making it quite easy to setup with reasonably secure defaults: you just need to provide a path to a key and a certificate, NGINX can handle the rest.
+The most powerful one probably is implementing HTTPS and making it quite easy to set up with reasonably secure defaults: you just need to provide a path to a key and a certificate, NGINX can handle the rest.
 This is not especially rare in reverse proxies, but NGINX, with its design and all other controls it gives for security, is a reputably secure reverse proxy.